Special Advisor, Osler, Hoskin & Harcourt LLP and former Premier of Saskatchewan

 Under his leadership, Saskatchewan’s provincial government made remarkable achievements, including:

-Brad Wall announced his retirement from politics in August 2017 and completed his tenure in early 2018.
+Brad Wall announced his political retirement in August 2017 & completed his tenure in early 2018.